jamesncox/the-boredinator/src/notes.md

 [] Lazy loader is there and working, BUT I want to somehow render a placeholder of the SAME image about to load.
 I don't know if that's possible.
 I can check this one off when I finally figure out how to lazy laod the SAME image and not a small, local image.

+[] An alternative is to use a skeleton image loader.

 [] Re-design the grid of category buttons.
 They just don't fit the theme.

 [] ADD A TON OF ACTIVITIES.